 More recent statementsThe 222nd General Assembly (2016) of the Presbyterian Church(USA) made this statement:

 Racism is a lie about our fellow human beings, for it says that some are less than others.
 It is also a lie about God, for it falsely claims that God favors parts of creation over the entirety of creation.
 Because of our biblical understanding of who God is and what God intends for humanity, the PC(USA) must stand against, speak against and work against racism.
 Anti-racist effort is not optional for Christians.
 It is an essential aspect of Christian discipleship, without which we fail to proclaim the Good News of Jesus Christ.

 The Presbyterian Church has a rich history of bold, courageous and gifted African-Americans who contributed and continue to contribute to the advancement of the denomination and efforts to advance social justice for all of our citizens.
 Click here to learn more about some of these brave men and women.

 Juneteenth – A Time for Celebration, Remembrance, and Reflection

 Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in this country.
 We take a look at the history behind the day and offer ways to celebrate it this year.
 CLICK HERE for more information.

-In the June 16 edition of Bridges and Beacons, DPC’s video devotional series, Marie Stevens celebrates the end of slavery in the United States as she reflects on Juneteenth, which is commemorated each year on June 19.
-Marie reads from the Book of Exodus as she draws parallels between the plight of African-Americans and the Israelite slaves of Biblical times.
+In the June 16, 2021 edition of Bridges and Beacons, DPC’s video devotional series, Marie Stevens celebrated the end of slavery in the United States as she reflects on Juneteenth, which is commemorated each year on June 19.
+Marie read from the Book of Exodus as she draws parallels between the plight of African-Americans and the Israelite slaves of Biblical times.